What To Eat After A Half Marathon: Helpful Refueling Tips For Runners

 Before we discuss what to eat after a half marathon, it’s important to briefly discuss the general approach that can be helpful to take with nutrition for half marathon runners.

-Like all people, many half marathon runners struggle with their diet in one way or another.
-You might be inclined to overeat or emotionally eat, or you might adopt the common mindset of some long-distance runners that you can eat whatever you want and however much you want because you are running so much.
+You might be inclined to overeat or emotionally eat, or you might adopt the common mindset of some long-distance runners, which is that you can eat whatever you want and however much you want because you are running so much.

 Although some runners have an extraordinarily fast metabolic rate and can seemingly eat whatever they want without putting on weight (and it can actually be really difficult to maintain the weight they want), it’s still always best to try to make healthy, nutrient-dense choices about the foods that you are putting into your body.

-Whether you are trying to lose weight by running, maintain your weight, or even gain weight as a runner, try to aim to consume at least 80% of the calories in your diet from nutritious foods such as vegetables, fruits, whole grains, low-fat dairy products, eggs, lean proteins, legumes, nuts, seeds, and healthy fats.
+Whether you are trying to lose weight by running, maintain your body weight, or even gain weight as a runner, try to aim to consume at least 80% of the calories in your diet from nutritious foods such as vegetables, fruits, whole grains, low-fat dairy products, eggs, lean proteins, legumes, nuts, seeds, and healthy fats.

 A variety of healthy foods such as fish, avocado, fruits, and vegetables.